Fossil Fuels Concentration

 - In addition to excellent workforce training, the fossil fuels program also prepares students for law school, MBA programs, and graduate school.

-- Opportunities for concurrent minors in Geology, Geographic Information Systems, Rangeland Ecology and Watershed Management, Business and others.
+- Opportunities for concurrent minors in Geology, Chemistry, Geographic Information Systems, Business and others.